Warehouse Design Guide: Layout & Tips for Efficient Warehousing

 For certain types of operations, it can create bottlenecks if not well segmented.
 However, the straight warehouse layout (especially when docks are on opposite sides) works well for a cross-docking process.

-Steps for Designing a Warehouse Layout That Meets Your Need
+Steps for Designing a Warehouse Layout That Meets Your Need: A Warehouse Planning Process

 There are a lot of similarities between various types of warehouses.
 For example, every warehouse needs receiving and shipping areas.
 However different businesses have specific needs depending on the type of work that occurs in the warehouse.
 An eCommerce fulfillment company is going to operate differently than a large cross-docking warehouse.
 Here are some steps to help create a warehouse layout design that will work for your needs: